Ephemera, pamphlets, and broadsides

 This might include pamphlets, tracts, lectures, show tickets, posters, newspapers, ads, scripts for plays, musical scores, or other paper items that were sometimes but more often not, created with archival materials.

 Uncommon Works has a variety of these types of memorabilia for sale, dating as far back as the 1800’s.
-Stop by the shop to browse or buy a small piece of history.

 Children’s processional & Victorian ladies [Kate Greenaway greeting card proofs] Kate Greenaway Edition: Proof.
 Condition: Near fine